-More than 15,000 full-text scholarly journals and periodicals and 185,000+ full-text books appropriate for academic research in the fields of education, counseling, psychology, management, health, and all other academic areas.
+The CCOL offers more than 15,000 full-text scholarly journals and periodicals and 185,000+ full-text books appropriate for academic research in the fields of education, counseling, psychology, management, health, and all other academic areas.

 The Library is accessed by logging into the MyCC portal.
-Once the student has entered their MyCC logon credentials they may open the link on the Library tab labeled: Cambridge College Online Library and the CCOL site will launch.
+Once the student has entered their MyCC logon credentials they may open the link on the Library tab labeled Cambridge College Online Library and the CCOL site will launch.